Tri-Valley Native American Center (TVNAC) - American Indian Education

-The American Indian Education Program provides support services to students of American Indian ancestry in Livermore, Dublin, Pleasanton, Sunol, and Castro Valley.
+The Tri Valley Native American Center (TVNAC) provides support services to students of American Indian ancestry in Livermore, Dublin, Pleasanton, Sunol, and Castro Valley.
 The program is funded by Title VI of the federal statutes.
 The center is located at Lawrence Elementary School, 2451 Portola Avenue, Room 25, Livermore CA 94551.

-For additional information, please contact Mary Puthoff, Program Specialist, at email@example.com.
+For additional information, please contact Tina Henson, Program Specialist, at email@example.com.

 The Indian Education Act of 1972 provides for educational and culturally related academic needs of American Indian students.
 In 1973, the Society of American Indians was founded in Livermore by a group of American Indian parents and community members.
 This is a non-profit organization established to